 Lunch: Stopping in the town Naturita, we’ll have a buffet lunch including coffee, tea, lemonade, and water.
 Lunch is served at the Rimrocker Museum of Western Montrose County.
 Local residents will visit with participants during lunch as well as in the Museum.

-Afternoon: Continuing along the San Juan Skyway Scenic Byway, our destination will be Black Canyon of Gunnison National Park.
+Afternoon: At the end of the Unaweep Tabeguache Scenic Byway, we will join the San Juan Skyway Scenic Byway.
+Our destination will be Black Canyon of the Gunnison National Park.
 Often described as the Crown Jewel in the state byway system, San Juan Skyway‘s surrounding landscape ranges from limitless alpine forests and pristine mountains to fertile valleys and ancient apartment complexes.
-It is as old as the most famous mining camps and as modern as the latest condominium development in the nearby Telluride ski area.
+It is as old as the most famous mining camps and as modern as the latest condominium developments.
 Today, we travel the portion of the San Juan Skyway past one of the most photographed places in Colorado – the Sneffels Range of the San Juan Mountains, with peaks over 14,000 feet.
-We’ll leave the Byway to visit Black Canyon in Gunnison National Park in the mid-afternoon.
+We’ll leave the Byway to visit Black Canyon of the Gunnison National Park in the mid-afternoon.
 A Park Ranger or volunteer will explain to us details of the canyon’s geology and natural history.
 To provide real context to the geological information we are learning, we’ll drive along the rim making some stops to see the present state these tectonic processes are in.
 We’ll continue to Montrose and check into our hotel upon arrival late afternoon.